-At the tiny Thai immigration office, there was a short line of the ubiquitous twenty-something travellers with their towering backpacks, looking like they might topple over at any minute, a world-weary French-New Yorker and her well-travelled teenage daughter with two colossal suitcases, and Terence and I with our carry-ons, one full of camera gear.
+At the tiny Thai immigration office, there was a short line of twenty-something travellers with their towering backpacks, looking like they might topple over at any minute, a world-weary French-New Yorker and her well-travelled teenage daughter with two colossal suitcases, and Terence and I with our carry-ons, one full of camera gear.

 In less than ten minutes we had our passports stamped, the driver had deposited our bags on the longtail boat, and we were crossing the river for the five-minute trip from Chiang Khong in Thailand to Houei Say or Huay Xai in Laos where we were to board our Luang Say boat for our Mekong River cruise.